The reasoning.json Protocol

 Layer 2: Anti-Hallucination

-Layer 3: Agentic Logic
+Layer 3: Self-Attested Context

-Example Implementation
+Example Implementation (v1.2)

 /.well-known/reasoning.json